Level of Study

 Forms of Assessment

-The exam is a five hour school exam.
+The exam is a four hour school exam.
 No aids are allowed during the exam.

 Exams in the course are held every semester.